Light2Dark/quality-of-life/README.md

 # Malaysia Air Quality Data Pipeline

-Temperature data and air quality data is provided on government & 3rd party sites in Malaysia.
-Unfortunately, finding the latest and constantly updating datasets on this topic is difficult.
+Air quality data is provided on a government site in Malaysia.
+Unfortunately, there are no datasets available regarding air quality and even if they are, they are not the latest.

-This project aims to create that data pipeline and provide Data Citizens the data they need in an accessible way.
+This project aims to create that data pipeline and provide Data Citizens the data they need in a permanently accessible way.

 ## Features

 - Air Quality Data scraped from [APIMS](http://apims.doe.gov.my/api_table.html)
-- Temperature Data (Todo)
 - Query Data through [Google BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/introduction)

 ## Air Quality Data